meltoner/agrofelis/components/implement-2-degrees-rotating-mount/readme.md

 ![exploded](_figures/implement-2-degrees-rotating-mount-04-exploded.png)

-A line up of the assemply parts of a decomposed mechanism can be seen in the following schematic.
+A line up of the assembly parts of a decomposed mechanism can be seen in the following schematic.

 ![decomposed](_figures/implement-2-degrees-rotating-mount-05-decomposed.png)